agendav/agendav/doc/latest/_sources/admin/configuration.txt

    Enables an option to share calendars between users.

    Note that calendar sharing requires full WebDAV ACL support on your CalDAV server.
-Some servers such as SabreDAV (at least on current release, least, 1.5.6) don't support them, so you should set this option to FALSE in these cases.
+Some servers, such as SabreDAV (at least on current release, 1.5.6), don't support them, so you should set this option to FALSE if your server can't handle ACLs.

 .. confval:: owner_permissions